qforestlab/riscan-registration-VZ400/6_coarse_co-registration.md

 ![RiSCAN_PRO_project](./img/06_coarse_co-registration-18.png)

-5. Visualise the SOPs of all the registered scan positions in the *Orthogonal view* and put the view in *Top view*. (see previous steps).
+5. Visualise the SOPs of all the registered scan positions in the *Orthogonal view* and put the view in *Top view*.
 Now you can see the scan pattern.
 Based on this and your knowledge of the field work estimate where the scan position should approximately be.
 6. Right-click on the scan position you want to move under *POSITIONS* in the *Object inspector*.
 7. Click *Modify orientation & position in 3D view…*.